simple-icons/simple-icons-font/README.md

 ### Manual download

-1. Download the latest version of the package from [here][npm-registry-tarball-link], extract it and move the content of the `font` folder to your desired location.
+1. [Download the latest version of the package][npm-registry-tarball-link], extract it, and move the content of the `font` folder to your desired location.
 1. Reference the CSS file in a `link` tag of your HTML:

 ```html